Computational Biologist – Research Scientist

 At Sage Bionetworks, we believe that we can learn more by learning from each other.
 By improving the way scientists collaborate, we help to make science more effective.
 We partner with researchers, patients, and healthcare innovators to drive collaborative data-driven science to improve health.
 Making science more open, collaborative, and inclusive ultimately advances biomedicine.

-We are currently recruiting a computational biologist with a background in analysis of translational study data, including genomics, transcriptomics, pathology, radiology and clinical/phenotype data.
-Experience with epidemiology and population studies is also of interest.
+We are currently recruiting a computational biologist with a background in analysis of translational and clinical study data, including genomics, transcriptomics, pathology, radiology and clinical/phenotype data.
+Experience with epidemiology, clinical research and population studies is also of interest.
 We are active in a number of research areas including immuno-oncology, precision medicine, spatial-temporal tumor heterogeneity, physical characterizations of tumor cells, and immune phenotyping.
 The research scientist will contribute to data sharing consortia, including AACR’s Project GENIE and others organized by federal, non-profit, and industry sponsors.
 The scientist may contribute to organization and analysis of DREAM Challenges.

 What you’ll be doing: